zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

 1. Part's constructor
 1. Part's onInitialize or onInputsSet

-If you part is a FramePart there is an additional initialization message from your iframe to your viewmodel which is also tracked, see the samples extension [framepage.js](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx?path=%2Fsrc%2FSDK%2FAcceptanceTests%2FExtensions%2FSamplesExtension%2FExtension%2FContent%2FScripts%2Fframepage.js&version=GBproduction&_a=contents) for an example of what messages are required.
+If your part is a FramePart there is an additional initialization message from your iframe to your viewmodel which is also tracked, see the samples extension [framepage.js](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx?path=%2Fsrc%2FSDK%2FAcceptanceTests%2FExtensions%2FSamplesExtension%2FExtension%2FContent%2FScripts%2Fframepage.js&version=GBproduction&_a=contents) for an example of what messages are required.

 All of which are encapsulated under the one 'PartReady' action.